THE POWER OF OUR SMALL SCHOOL

 We believe in providing students with a life-changing education both inside and outside the classroom.
-Below we have highlighted a few of our programs and philosophies to give you a snapshot of some of the experiences and opportunities you will have at Boy’ Latin.
+Boys' Latin is a small school by design, which creates countless opportunities.
+Unlike larger schools where students compete for limited spots on teams, in plays, or within student government, we create space.
+Here, you will have space to pursue your passions, explore new talents and you will have countless leadership opportunities.
+Below we have highlighted a few of our programs and philosophies to give you a snapshot of some of the experiences you can have at Boys’ Latin.

 Our Robotics Program is Out of this World